Vedantsahai18/Vedantsahai18/README.md

 My name is Vedant Sahai
 -
+-  I have been AI Research Intern at Sync Energy Inc, USA for nearly a year
 - 🔭  I have a keen interest in Artificial Intelligence, Reinforcement Learning, Deep Learning and Blockchain
 - ⚽️🏸🏏  I love football, badminton,cricket and I support FC Barcelona (GOBARCA)
 - 🎧  I like listening to alternative music
 - 👨‍🏫 I like  sharing knowledge 😄
-- 🤔  I'd like to get some help with blockchain, NAtural Language Processing, model evaluations in Deep Learning and in RASA Chatbot Framework
+- 🤔  I'd like to get some help with blockchain, Natural Language Processing, model evaluations in Deep Learning and in RASA Chatbot Framework
 - 💬  You can ask me about badminton, AI , DL or anything really!
 - 📫  How to reach me: